DimanNe/dimanne.github.io/docs/Rust.md

     * Concepts are compulsory: you will not be able to do much with a template type, unless its traits are specified (even if the type has the methods you are trying to call).
     * Traits can have typedefs: `type Item;` in `Iterator`.
-* In the context of virtual functions, their interface is similar to pure virtual functions.
+* In the context of virtual functions (dyn Trait), trait defines an interface that is similar to pure virtual functions.

 Special functions are introduced as traits.
 For example if you need your type: